ANL-CEEESA/powersas.m/README.md

 ## II.
 What is PowerSAS.m?

-**PowerSAS.m** is a robust, efficient and scalable power grid analysis framework based on semi-analytical solutions (SAS) technology. [(Click here for more details of the SAS technology)](https://powersasm.readthedocs.io/en/latest/sas_basics.html#).
+**PowerSAS.m** is a numerically robust and computationally efficient power grid analysis tool based on semi-analytical solutions (SAS) technology. [(Click here for more details of the SAS technology)](https://powersasm.readthedocs.io/en/latest/sas_basics.html#).

 The **PowerSAS.m** is the version for MATLAB/Octave users.
 It currently provides the following functionalities (more coming soon!):